njgit/App-Pipeline-Lite/README.md

 Basic Usage
 ===========
-This following is a "hello world" for Pipelite.
+The following is a "hello world" for Pipelite.

 Creates a new pipeline directory and a set of skeleton files.
 ```bash